15 Best Leg Exercises and Workout for Muscle & Strength

 The barbell squat is the king of all exercises, the only challenger being the barbell deadlift.

-Woman’s loved squat because it is very effective at toning butts and thighs.
+Women love squats because it is very effective at toning butts and thighs.

-You can do squats with a squats machine or with your bodyweight.
+You can do squats with a squats machine or with your body weight.

-The basic stance is feet-shoulder-width-apart.
-A wider stance works on the inside of the thigh to a greater degree, and a narrower stance works on the outside of the thigh to a greater degree.
+• A narrower stance works on the outside of the thigh to a greater degree.

 Barbell Squat